djmaze/crystal-sync/cli/README.md

 crystal-sync-cli generate <directory>
 ```

 This creates a new directory at `<directory>` with an empty configuration.
-See the file `README.md` in that directory for further instructions.
+See the [README for the generated configuration](templates/README.md) for further instructions.